 The American Reality Study revealed a number of surprising results about the attitudes and priorities of Americans, including:

-- Americans are satisfied with the success they’re achieving with the things that matter to them most, and believe they will eventually achieve their dreams
+- Americans are satisfied with the success they’re achieving with the things that matter to them most, and they believe they will eventually achieve their dreams.

 For more information about The American Reality Study, download the full report.